A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Cluster Expansion

+The threshold masses of nucleons are defined as the sum of the masses of their constituents $M_\mathrm n^\mathrm{thr} = 3 M_\mathrm q$.
 In this way, the bound state is density-dependent via the self-energy shifts of the quarks as well as the nucleons and, once the constituent masses drop below the nucleon mass, the Mott transition occurs.

 Due to the simple shape of the phase shifts, the mass integration in \cref{eq:bu_density} can be performed analytically.
 Note here, that the derivative of the Heavyside distributions $\Theta(x)$ results in Dirac distributions and $\sin(\pi/2) = 1$ at the steps from zero to $\pi$.
-As result we get the usual quasiparticle density for (free) quarks and an altered expression for (bound) nucleons
+As result we get the usual quasi particle density for (unbound) quarks